Band-filling effect on magnetic anisotropy using a Green's function method: Introduction

-The magnetocrystalline anisotropy originates from spin-orbit coupling (SOC)\cite{vleck.pr1937}, more precisely the change in SOC as the spin quantization axis rotates.
-Including the relativistic corrections to the Hamiltonian lowers the system energy and breaks the rotational invariance with respect to the spin quantization axis.
+The magnetocrystalline anisotropy originates from spin-orbit coupling (SOC)\cite{vleck.pr1937} or, more precisely, the change in SOC as the spin-quantization axis rotates.
+Including the relativistic corrections to the Hamiltonian lowers the system energy and breaks the rotational invariance with respect to the spin-quantization axis.
 Here we refer to the additional energy due to the relativistic correction as SOC energy or relativistic energy $E^r$.
 MAE is a result of the interplay between SOC and the crystal field\cite{larson.prb2004}.
-The MAE and change in orbital moment on rotation of the spin quantization axis are closely related.
+The MAE and change in orbital moment on rotation of the spin-quantization axis are closely related.
 We describe this below and denote them as $K$ and $K_L$, respectively.
 Without the SOC, the orbital moment is totally quenched by the crystal field in solids.
 Except for very heavy elements such as the actinides, SOC usually alleviates only a small part of the quenching and induces a small orbital moment relative to the spin moment.
-For $3d$ transition metals, SOC is often much smaller than the bandwidth and crystal field splitting, thus can be neglected in a first approximation.
-While the $E^r$ is generally small, its anisotropy with respect to spin rotation is even orders of magnitude smaller than SOC energy itself.
+For $3d$ transition metals, SOC is often much smaller than the bandwidth and crystal field splitting, and thus can be neglected in a first approximation.
+While the $E^r$ is generally small, its anisotropy with respect to spin rotation is often even orders of magnitude smaller.